jonathanascona/course_guide/README.md

 #### Semester Project

 [SafeGraph](https://www.safegraph.com/) has graciously provided us free access to a few of their data sources.
-We can use their [shop](https://shop.safegraph.com/?tab=datasets) or their [API](https://shop.safegraph.com/api/).

 The [project_safegraph repo](https://github.com/byuibigdata/project_safegraph) contains most of the details for our semester long SafeGraph project.

 #### Coding challenges